Hagood Mill Historic Site

 Access to Hagood Mill Property and Materials

-Insurance and Safety
+Insurance & Safety

 Liability and accident insurance is provided for all volunteers engaged in Hagood Mill business while on site.
 Any accident or injury should be reported immediately.
-If you notice a safety hazard please report it to your supervising staff right away.
+If you notice a safety hazard, please report it to your supervising staff right away.
 Fire extinguishers are located in every structure and first aid kits can be found in the Mill and Visitor’s Center.
 There is also an eye-wash station in the kitchen of the Visitor’s Center.

 Lines of Communication